-The thinner Wind Instrument design introduced in 2016 has a blue cap on the tail that is used to trigger the off-switch.
+The thinner 2016-2018 Wind Instrument until the RB model has a blue cap on the tail that is used to trigger the off-switch.
 That allows you to put the Wind Instrument in storage for the winter.
-It still functions in temperatures below freezing, but the resin on the tail may be affected.
+The resin on the tail of those models may be affected by freezing temperatures.
 For many years of happy operation, we recommend storing the Wind Instrument above freezing in the winter.
 Effects of freezing temperatures are avoidable, so are not part of the warranty.
 The tail has intentionally been designed to be as thin and light as possible.

 Sawing, cutting, or otherwise opening the case, hardware or electronics in the SailTimer Wind Instrument, the SailTimer Air Link or other SailTimer products voids the warranty.
 We may not be able to diagnose any problems if a customer alters or cuts open the product, or damages the delicate electronics when doing so (e.g., from force, improper effects on firmware, or electro-static discharge).
 Please simply use the customer service email to discuss any technical support or warranty service.

 Your wind cups are designed to be maintenance-free.
 If the bearing wears and starts to make a noise from prolonged high winds, this is covered under warranty.
 Replacements for broken wind cups can be ordered on the Accessories page.

 On previous models the wind direction arrow has a brass nose cone.
 The brass will weather out in the elements, but can be brought back to a beautiful shine with brass polish if desired.
 The pointer rod was anodized rigid aluminum, and may gradually get a copper-colored patina from the sun’s effects over time.
 This badge of honor does not affect the structural integrity, so is not a warranty issue.